-Based on eight interviews conducted by John T. Mason, Jr., from May 1972 through May 1974.
-The volume contains 352 pages of interview transcript plus an index.
+Based on eight interviews conducted by Dr. John T. Mason Jr. from May 1972 through May 1974, this volume contains 352 pages of interview transcript plus an index.
 The transcript is copyright 1974 by the U.S. Naval Institute; the restrictions originally placed on the transcript by the interviewee have since been removed.

 In this clip from his second interview with Dr. Mason on 7 August 1972 at the U.S. Naval Institute in Annapolis, Vice Admiral Pirie disusses visiting Guadalcanal in November 1942 on assignment with his engineering duty officer to get first-hand information on the situation as it existed and to try to get the forces in the field to salvage as many aircraft as possible to tide them over until production aircraft could reach them.
 Vice Admiral Pirie notes a memorable encounter there with Marine Corps legend Lewis B. "Chesty" Puller.